svenlinker/HMLSL/README.md

 # HMLSL
 Proof of motorway safety with an extension of Multi-Lane Spatial Logic as an semantic embedding in Isabelle/HOL

+# Code Structure
+The main directory contains definitions that are shared between the different sensor implementations: intervals (real-valued and discrete), cars, views, traffic snapshots, moving views, and restricting functions to views.

+The folders "perfect" and "imperfect" contain the theories specific to the corresponding sensor implementation.
+In particular, they contain the definition the sensors, the visible length, HMLSL and the safety proofs.

 # Abbreviations
-The operators for HMLSL can be written using the abbreviations defind in the file "abbrev".
+The operators for HMLSL can be written using the abbreviations defined in the file "abbrev".
 The file can be installed by copying it to the .isabelle/$ISABELLE_VERSION/jedit folder in the user's home directory.